 Consistent with the Belmont requirement that selection of subjects be equitable, individuals should not routinely be excluded from participation in research simply because they do not understand English.
 If the investigator or IRB determines that the research project is likely to involve the participation of subjects whose primary language is not English, a translated consent document is required.
 The foreign language version of a consent document should be a certified translation of the IRB approved English version.
 It is, therefore, submitted after the IRB has approved the English version along with a certificate verifying the translation was provided by a certified translation service.
-Certified translations may be acknowledged and stamped with approval by IRB administrative staff.
+Certified translations may be acknowledged and stamped with the TTUHSC EI Paso seal of approval by IRB administrative staff.
+The use of date stamps is a mechanism for ensuring use of the most recently approved version of the consent form.